Charlotte Perkins Gilman

 Depression or Oppression: "The Yellow Wallpaper" by C.P.
 Gilman

 Students research women's issues in the early 20th century and the attitude toward and treatment of mental illnesses then and now.
 They write a persuasive essay.
-This lesson includes assessment.
+This lesson plan includes assessment.

 Gothic and the Female Voice: Examining Charlotte Perkins Gilman's "The Yellow Wallpaper"